Accessing Licensed Child Care Services

 Amherst's Leisure Services and Supplemental Education Department (LSSE) has a comprehensive recreation program for individuals, children and families.
 Scholarships up to 75% of program costs are available on a first come first served basis for eligible families with children ages 3-18 years.
 LSSE also administers the Wildwood After School Program for children enrolled in Wildwood Elementary School.
 For more information, regarding offered clubs and sports programs click on the link above.
 Other communities may offer tuition assistance programs or subsidies similar to that offered by the town of Amherst.
 Contact your town's recreation department for more information.

-Amherst's Public Libraries consist of three branches: Jones Library Inc., located in downtown Amherst, Munson Memorial Library in South Amherst and North Amherst Library.
+Amherst's Public Libraries consist of three branches: Jones Library Inc., located in downtown Amherst, Munson Memorial Library in South Amherst and the North Amherst Library.
 Each site offers storytelling and children's programs.
-All sites have free family or group passes for activities and museums that can be checked out with a valid library card.
+All sites have free family or group passes for activities and museums that may be checked out with a valid library card.
 In towns other than Amherst these free passes are also likely available.
 Contact your local library for more information.

 Hitchcock Center for the Environment, Inc. provides environmental education, a resource center with an extensive children's book collection, after school programs and day camps.